 The iconic Peoples Gas Education Pavilion was created by award-winning architectural firm, Studio Gang, (architect Jeanne Gang) who also designed Chicago’s exquisite Aqua building,

-1. The Cupola at London House Chicago (Tie)
+3. The Cupola at London House Chicago

 85 E Wacker Drive